 3. Flavorful and Nutritious Dishes

 The porous nature of earthenware allows for slow and even cooking and helps to retain the natural juices.
 The ingredients slowly blend together to create fuller flavors and an enhanced aroma.

 A clay pot is a good base for a healthy and flavorful meal.
 The food is cooked slowly in a closed environment inside the pot.
 There is no loss of nutrients and all cooking fluids are incorporated into the dish, making the taste more delicious.

 5. Heat Retaining Capability

 All foods are cooked at low to medium heat, using less energy.
-The heat-retaining capacity of a clay pot helps food stay hot longer.
+The heat-retaining capability of a clay pot helps food stay hot longer.
 You can turn off the stove 5 minutes before your food is fully cooked and the residual heat will finish cooking.
 Clay also can keep food warm for several hours after taking the pot out of the oven.